What is a Mail Merge?

 Merge your data with your mailing materials: Finally, you'll need to merge the data in your spreadsheet with the data in your templates materials.
 Microsoft Word has a built-in feature for mail-merging, but if you plan on using another system, you'll want to make sure that it can handle mail-merging.

 Part 1: Preparing Your Less Annoying CRM Data for Mail-Merging

 The first step is exporting your data from LACRM.
-On the Find a Contact page filter your contacts by any applicable fields to narrow the list to just the contacts you’d like to send a letter (for example you can filter by group, pipeline, or state).
-Once you’ve filtered the contacts, select “Export” on the right side of the grey menu bar.
+On the Contact page filter your contacts by any applicable fields on the left menu to narrow the list to just the contacts you’d like to send a letter (for example you can filter by group, pipeline, or state).
+Once you’ve filtered the contacts, select “Export” on the left side of the grey menu bar.
 (If you do not see an 'Export' option, it means the administrator on your account has turned off that permission setting for your account and you should reach out to them if you need to run an export.)

 Next, clean your spreadsheet to include only the columns you need.
 This step isn't required, but it'll make things easier down the line.
 Delete the columns that don't include the data you want, for example you may not need phone numbers or background info included in your letters, envelopes, or labels.

 Double check to make sure your spreadsheet is set up properly.
 Each recipient should have their own line with any data that you’ll need in the merge (such as address, title, etc.).
 Here is an example of what that might look like:

 Part 2: Preparing Your Mail-Merge Materials and Running the Merge